spa44rty/FictionWriterStudio/replit.md

   - **Tooltip actions**: Apply (for suggestions), Ignore (for both issues and suggestions)
   - Semi-transparent text overlay when highlights are active for better visibility
   - Position-based highlighting works with real-time text editing
+  - All issues and suggestions visible directly in the text with inline tooltips

 - **Intelligent Spelling Corrections**: Automatic spelling error detection with smart suggestions
   - **Levenshtein distance algorithm** finds up to 3 most similar words from dictionary